-The above equation indicates that conductivity σ and thus the conductance G of the dielectric increases with the frequency – this is to be expected as greater the frequency, more will the heat be dissipated in mechanical motion of dielectric dipoles in their effort to align with the alternating electric field across the dielectric.
-(This is called ‘damping of the vibrating dipole moments’.)
+The above equation indicates that conductivity σ and thus the conductance G of the dielectric increases with the frequency.
+This is something you can expect as greater the frequency, greater the dissipation of the heat in mechanical motion of dielectric dipoles in their effort to align with the alternating electric field across the dielectric.
+(We call it ‘damping of the vibrating dipole moments’.)

 We now have: